THE CENTRAL AMERICAN SERIES PT1

 BAHAMAS

 Fast forward a day, and I arrived in the Bahamas and checked into an Airbnb, the only affordable way to stay there.
 Took a walk around Nassau, which is the main town and where all the cruise ships dock.
-I tell you, if I were on one of those, I wouldn’t be bringing home any positive stories about the Bahamas.
+I can tell you that, if I were on one of those, I wouldn’t be bringing home any positive stories about the Bahamas.
 If you plan on visiting the Bahamas, then get yourself off to the islands, not Nassau!

 FINAL THOUGHTS